 Jesse Livermore on Letting Go of Losses

-I did exactly the wrong thing.
+I did precisely the wrong thing.
 The cotton showed me a loss and I kept it.
 The wheat showed me a profit and I sold it out….
 Of all speculative blunders there are few greater than trying to average a losing game….
 Always sell what shows you a loss and keep what shows you a profit. - Jesse Livermore

 This is a common problem for most traders.
 They hang on to losses hoping that they will rebound, often to only get out flat (no profit) in a best-case scenario.
 But in the worst scenario, they lose a lot of money.
 In another scenario, traders are too quick to take a profit, not letting the trades that are actually working play out.
 Big losses and small winners are a sure way to never succeed in the markets.